Coinbase: 2025–present: recent history

 In March 2025, Coinbase said it was the largest node operator on the Ethereum network, controlling 11.42% of all staked Ether (ETH).

 In May 2025, Coinbase disclosed an extortion attempt where cybercriminals bribed rogue overseas support agents to steal customer data for social engineering attacks.
 The stolen data included personal and account information, but no passwords, private keys, or funds.
 Coinbase refused to pay the $20 million ransom that was asked and instead offered a $20 million reward for information leading to the attackers' conviction.
 The company said "less than 1 per cent" of its data was impacted.
 On May 15, 2025, Coinbase announced it expected the attack would cost the company up to $400 million.
 Wired reported that Coinbase would reimburse customers up to $400 million.

 On May 8, 2025, Coinbase announced the acquisition of Deribit, a Dubai-based cryptocurrency derivatives exchange, for $700 million in cash and $2.2 billion worth of Coinbase stock.
 Coinbase was included in the S&P 500 index on May 19, 2025.

 In June 2025, Coinbase initiated establishing an office in Charlotte for its compliance and customer support teams.
 The company also maintained offices in San Francisco and New York, and employed nearly 4,000 people with roughly 95% working remotely.

-In October 2025, eight months after the SEC lawsuit was dismissed under the Trump administration, Coinbase was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.
+In October 2025, eight months after the SEC lawsuit was dismissed under the Trump administration, Coinbase was one of the donors who funded the White House's East Wing demolition and planned building of a ballroom.
 That same month, the company reported it was holding digital assets worth $516 billion on its platform.

-In November 2025, Coinbase rebranded its Coinbase Wallet as Base app, described as combining social media, messaging, trading, and payments on its Ethereum layer-2 network, Base.
-The same month, Coinbase announced it would expand its offerings to include prediction markets through a partnership with Kalshi.
+In May 2026, Coinbase announced it was laying off 14% of its staff, with non-technical teams now shipping production code.
+This strategy was widely criticized by its users and press for its unorthodox nature.